damianhakert/damianhakert.github.io/source/githost-faq/migrate_from_gitlab_com.html.md

 ### Overview

-You can move your existing projects from gitlab.com to your new GitHost.io instance.
-First you must enable the GitLab.com OmniAuth provider by registering your application with GitLab.com.
-GitLab.com will then generate an application ID and secret key for you to use.
-Then you would add this application ID and secret key to your GitHost instance before being able to import your projects.
+You can move your existing projects from GitLab.com to your new GitHost.io instance.
+First you must open your GitLab account to a connection from your GitHost instance before giving that GitHost instance the keys to that connection.
+Once they are properly connected you can import one or all of your projects.

 ### Enable your GitHost application in GitLab.com

 - On GitLab.com, go to your [Applications page](https://gitlab.com/profile/applications) to add a New Application.
 - Provide the required details:
   - Name: This can be anything.
-Consider something like <Organization>'s GitLab or <Your Name>'s GitLab or something else descriptive.
+Consider something like "<Organization>'s GitLab" or "<Your Name>'s GitLab" or something else descriptive.
   - Redirect URI:
     ```
     http://your-instance.githost.io/import/gitlab/callback
     http://your-instance.githost.io/users/auth/gitlab/callback
     ```
     The first link is required for the importer and second for the authorization.
-- Hit 'Submit'
+- Click 'Submit'
 - You should now see a Client ID and Client Secret near the top of the page (see screenshot).
 Keep this page open as you continue this process.
   ![Application id and Secret](img/index_created_secrets.png)